AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 ---
-title: 'How to Set Up React, TypeScript, Ant Design, LESS, CSS Modules, and ESLint'
+title: 'How to Set Up Create React App with TypeScript, Ant Design, LESS, CSS Modules, and ESLint'
-description: Enjoy a more pleasant dev experience by setting up React with TypeScript, Ant Design, LESS, CSS Modules, and ESLint.
+description: Enjoy a better dev experience by setting up React with TypeScript, customizing the Ant Design theme with LESS and CSS Modules, and formatting your code with ESLint, all without ejecting from CRA.
-keywords: ['create react app eslint prettier typescript', 'create react app typescript ant design', 'create react app ant design', 'create react app eslint vscode', 'cra typescript css modules', 'cra typescript eslint']
+keywords: ['create react app with typescript', 'customize ant design theme', 'create react app css modules and typescript']
 ---

 Let's skip the BS and just jump right in.
 I'll use VS Code to make my life easier; I recommend that you do the same.

 Note that I'll be using `yarn` as my package manager, but you can also use `npm`.

-## 1. Setting up React and TypeScript 💻
+## 1. Setting up Create React App with TypeScript 💻

 Switch to your target project directory and run this command:

 > npx create-react-app . --typescript

-This uses Facebook's [create-react-app](https://create-react-app.dev/) to initialize a React project with everything you need.
-Here's what your directory structure and `package.json` should roughly look like:
+This uses Facebook's [create-react-app](https://create-react-app.dev/) to initialize a React project with TypeScript.
+React by itself is pretty powerful, but React with TypeScript is a much, *much* better dev experience, in my opinion.

+Here's what your directory structure and `package.json` should roughly look like once that's done:

 {% include posts/picture.html img="structure" extension="png" alt="The directory structure of a CRA project." %}

 Version numbers may obviously differ.

+Beyond this point, most people have trouble overriding Create React App's Webpack configs without ejecting.
+Fortunately, as we'll see shortly, it's not all that difficult!

 ## 2. Setting Up Ant Design and LESS 🎨